HIFI Observers' Manual

 6.21.
 The H2O(331-404) line is shown available under the dark area to top left.

 6.22.
 Final frequency selection for Example 1 with [CII] position marked.
 Note that the [CII] line is NOT at the centre of the sideband, this is due to the fact that there is slope to the sensitivity within the IF for bands 6 and 7.
-The position shown is believed to be the best for sensitivity and coverage (see the Chapter 3, HIFI Scientific Capabilities for details).
+The position shown is believed to be the best for sensitivity and coverage (see the Chapter 3, HIFI Scientific Capabilities and Performance for details).

 6.23.
 Selection of frequency switch with offset.